openframeworks/ofBook/02_cplusplus_basics/chapter.md

 ![Figure 3: Don't get the wrong idea.](images/profit-not.png "Figure 3: Don't get the wrong idea.")

-**[MH: this figure would benefit from having arrows indicating flow, like in fig 2]**

 For those just now familiarizing themselves with what it means to write small programs, it is important to understand the iterative nature of the code writing process.
 The anecdote in Figure 3 shows what this process is *not*.
 Rarely would you ever enter some code into the editor just once, and expect to hit compile and see your finished outcome.
 It is natural, and commonly accepted for programs to start small, have plenty of mistakes (bugs), and evolve slowly toward a goal of desired outcome or behavior.
 In fact it is so commonplace that to make the former assumption is a downright programmer's mistake.
 Even in older days when programs were hand-written on paper, the author still needed to eyeball the code obsessively in order to work out the mistakes, and therefore the process was iterative.
 In learning the C++ language, I will provide tiny code examples that you will be compiling on your machine.
 The abnormal part is typing the code from the book into the editor, and (provided your fingers do not slip), the program magically runs.
 I am deliberately removing the troubleshooting experience in order to isolate out the subject matter of the C++ language itself.
 Later on, we will tackle the black art of *debugging* as a topic all its own.

 ##Compiling My First App

 Let us start by making the smallest, most immediate C++ program possible, then use the convenient environment to test small snippits of C++ code throughout this chapter.
 In order to do that, we must have a *compiler*, which is a program that translates some code into an actual runnable app, sometimes referred to as the executable file.
 C++ compilers are mostly free of charge to download, and in a lot of cases, open source.
 The apps we generate will not automatically show up in places like Apple's App store, Google Play, Steam, Ubuntu Apps Directory, or Pi Store.
 Instead, they are your personal, private program files and you will be responsible for manually sharing them later on.
 In the following chapter *OF Setup and Project Structure*, the compiler will sit on your local computer, able to run offline.
 For now, we will be impatient and compile some casual C++ on the web using a convenient tool by Sphere Research Labs.
-Please open your web browser and go to [ideone](http://ideone.com) **[BD: Perhaps an actual link would be nice as well on the off-chance someone will read this from a book (if we ever get that lucky).]**.
+Please open your web browser and go to [ideone](http://ideone.com) (http://ideone.com).

-You will notice right away that there is an editor already containing some code, but it is set to another language.
-We will now switch from Java to C++ **[BD: This sentence sort of sounds like we were at one point talking about programing in Java]**.
-Down at the bottom left of the editor, press the button that says "Java", as shown in Figure 4.
+You will notice right away that there is an editor already containing some code, but it may be set to another language.
+Let's switch the language to C++11 if it is not already in that mode.
+Down at the bottom left of the editor, press the button just to the left of "stdin", as shown in Figure 4.
+The label for this button could be any number of things.

 ![Figure 4](images/where-is-says-java.png "Figure 4")